surftemp/netcdf_explorer/README.md

 # netcdf_explorer

-Generate static HTML and images for visualising array data read from a netcdf4 file
+Tools for generating static HTML and images for visualising array data read from a netcdf4 file.

+## Screenshots

 * `generate_html`: overlay view